 Questions about the application process and materials can be directed to the School of Cinema graduate advisor at email@example.com and/or to the Division of Graduate Studies: Domestic applicants: firstname.lastname@example.org or International applicants: email@example.com.

 The School of Cinema accepts new M.F.A. students for the Fall term only.
-The application opens on October 1, 2017.
-Deadline for the M.F.A. application is January 15, 2018.
+The application opens on October 1, 2018.
+Due to administrative error, the MFA Application will now be due on February 1, 2019.
+Submissions are of course already being accepted, and early submission is appreciated.

 To apply to the M.F.A. in Cinema, you must complete the Cal State Apply application for graduate admission and upload your unofficial transcripts and application documents to the Program Materials section of Cal State Apply.
 You must complete the entire graduate admission by deadline to be considerred for admission.
 Applicants may only apply to a single graduate program per application term.
 Pay the $55 application fee.